HruthikRam63/MNIST_Dataset-Digit_Classification/README.md

-# MSkill Vertex Internship Major Project
+# Skill Vertex Internship Major Project
 ## Project : Recognizing Hardwritten Digits

 In this project we will discover the MNIST handwritten digit recognition problem and we will develop a deep learning model in Python using the Keras library that will be capable of achieving excellent results.
 Now some questions come to mind: